NIAGADS/niagads-viz-monorepo/packages/Charts/README.md

 npm install @niagads/charts
 ```

+## Live Examples

+To view live examples of all chart components, please visit our Storybook application: <https://niagads.github.io/niagads-viz-monorepo/>

 ## BubbleHeatmap

 `BubbleHeatmap` is a two-value matrix visualization.
 Circle color represents `value`, circle size represents `size`, and the `x` and `y` fields locate a point in the matrix.